Watch movies & TV online

 What's more, you're not restricted to accessing the on-demand services through your TV.
 Sky Go allows you to watch them via a free app on a smartphone, tablet or laptop anywhere in the UK or Republic of Ireland, providing you've a working internet connection.
 Just download the app and log in using your Sky account details.

-Unlike NOW TV, if you choose its basic Entertainment package it's £12/mth, but you're locked into a 24mth contract.
+Unlike Now TV, if you choose its basic Entertainment package it's currently just £9/mth for the first six months then £18/mth, but you're locked into a 24mth contract.
 Once you're on any of its 24mth packages, you're then able to add and remove package bolt-ons each month should you wish.

 Existing Virgin Media TV subscribers have access to around 4,000 hours of content on demand through their TV box.